-4. The 'Body map' feature allows you to apply numbered markers to a body map image to support your incident text.

-5. Following this you can select a time and date.
+- 4. The 'Body map' feature allows you to apply numbered markers to a body map image to support your incident text. - 5.
+Following this you can select a time and date.
 These will both default to the current time and date you are adding the incident.
-If this is after the incident has
+If this is after the incident has occurred, add the time and date that the incident happened on in the CPOMS entry.

-6.Next, you can choose which members of staff you wish to alert.
+- 6.Next, you can choose which members of staff you wish to alert.
 Begin typing a name and CPOMS will filter through all CPOMS registered staff members.
-Alternatively you can select to alert an entire alert group by choosing the relevant alert group button(s) (beneath the individual alert option)

-7. You can attach a document to support the incident e.g. a social services letter, previous school case notes, or meeting minutes etc. Simply click to browse and find the relevant document on your pc and add as you would an email attachment, or drag a file from one of your folders to upload.

-8.Next, you can add any agency names to the incident to make others aware of which agencies are involved with this pupil.

-9.Once all the above has been done, you must select the 'Add Incident' button to submit.
+Alternatively you can select to alert an entire alert group by choosing the relevant alert group button(s) (beneath the individual alert option) - 7.
+You can attach a document to support the incident e.g. a social services letter, previous school case notes, or meeting minutes etc. Simply click to browse and find the relevant document on your pc and add as you would an email attachment, or drag a file from one of your folders to upload. - 8.Next, you can add any agency names to the incident to make others aware of which agencies are involved with this pupil. - 9.Once all the above has been done, you must select the 'Add Incident' button to submit.
 This will then send out email alerts to all of the selected staff members telling them that they need to log in to CPOMS to look at a newly added incident.